 If you find any in a region where they haven’t been previously seen, you should attempt to capture one and preserve it in alcohol or take a photo.
 You should also call the invasive species hotline at 1-866-253-7189 to report it.

 What is the U.S. Department of Agriculture doing?

 In February 2018, the U.S. Department of Agriculture (USDA) announced a $17.5 million investment to stop the spread of the invasive pest.
 This commitment came after the insect was spotted in more areas of Pennsylvania and in neighboring New York, Delaware and Virginia.
 According to the USDA, this emergency funding will be used to educate the public and support the goal of containing the infestation.

 What do I do if I’m moving from a quarantined area?

 If you’re moving from an area within the spotted lanternfly quarantine, you should take precautions to avoid spreading them to other areas of the United States.
 The Pennsylvania Department of Agriculture has created a checklist for residents to use before moving.
 They suggest checking all vehicles and outdoor items for egg masses, adults and nymphs.
 Items to inspect include:

 If any are found, follow the instructions above for removing and disposing of them.

 Moving with U-Pack

-As a “you pack, we drive” moving company, we encourage our customers to follow the recommended practices for stopping the spread of the spotted lanternfly.
+As a self-moving company, we encourage our customers to follow the recommended practices for stopping the spread of the spotted lanternfly.
 If you have any questions about the insect or how to check your belongings before a move, leave a comment below.